 If you are considering a shared equity scheme you'll first need to investigate whether you are eligible.

-Priority allocation is often given to individuals who work in essential services (like teachers, nurses and policemen) and families on a lower income so you’ll need to find out what your chances are before you get too excited about the prospect of owning you’re own home.
+Priority allocation is often given to individuals who work in essential services (like teachers, nurses and policemen) and families on a lower income so you'll need to find out what your chances are before you get too excited about the prospect of owning your own home.

 Despite this, shared ownership schemes can be an affordable and accessible way of getting on the ladder if you'd otherwise struggle to do so.
 For this reason they are definitely worth investigating.